Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 412/Chapter 3.md

 - Define a **clear, measurable goal (MOV)**.
 - Build a **data-driven business case**.
 - Select the **best project** using financial and strategic analysis.

-**Next**: Chapter 4 covers **project infrastructure** – how to set up teams, governance, and charters.

-Would you like to proceed with Chapter 4?